 - Heat a large frying pan on medium before adding a drizzle of oil.
 Add the diced onions and cook until they start turning golden brown.

-- Add the chicken, stir every 30 seconds or so until almost cooked through before adding the carrots and courgettes.
+- Add the chicken, stir every minute or so until just sealed, the chicken shouldn’t be cooked through.

-- Cook for a further few mins until the courgettes soften a little.
-Add the curry powder and amchoor.
+- Add the curry powder and amchoor.
 Stir well and allow the spices to toast for a minute or two, stirring every 30 seconds or so.

 - Pour in the tomato base, 250ml water and crumble in a vegetable stock cube.
 Mix well to combine.
 Allow to bubble and cook down for 8-10mins.